PythWare/Aldnoah-Engine/README.md

 This means modders no longer have to deal with taildata transfer since the taildata is now in the external json.

 I also made decryption/encryption code for Dragon Quest Builders 2 since the PC version does use encryption.

-Toukiden Kiwami was removed as a supported game because I didn't know until recently that the PC version of Toukiden Kiwami requires an internet connection to play, something the console versions didn't.
-In its place is WO4.

 # Main Hub